-FinancialIn the case of a single entity, the financial statements of that entity.statements onIn the case of consolidated financial statements, also referred towhich the firmas group financial statements, the consolidated financialwill express anstatements.
+Financial statements on which the firm will express an In the case of a single entity, the financial statements of that entity.
+In the case of consolidated financial statements, also referred to as group financial statements, the consolidated financial statements.